Making A First Impression In Sales

 • The goal – Why did you take the time to introduce yourself?
 Now is the time to let that person know and, guess what, they won’t be surprised because having a conversation is the whole reason for making an introduction.
 It’s up to you if you want to have that conversation now or later.

+Being able to concisely express your selling points is a valuable skill taught in our B2B sales training.
 Putting the pieces together the introduction sounds like this (pardon the self promotion):

 “Hi, my name is (1)Aaron Jacobs with Scorecard Sales.
 We (2)optimize sales teams for (3)companies that are having success and want to (4)improve their performance to reach higher sales goals.
 I would like to (5)have a conversation with you at some point to learn about your sales team and share some of the ways we can optimize them.”

 In case you were wondering, that took about 60 seconds to memorize and 12 seconds to say.
+To help your team master this, professional sales coaching can provide the necessary practice.
+You can also utilize sales performance software to track the success of these introductions.